Courses

 ACC 366.
 Internships in Accounting.
 3 credits.
 FA, SP, SU

 The course is designed to provide students with practical accounting experience by applying accounting concepts and technical skills learned in the classroom.
 It requires 150 hours of accounting work over the course of the term and participation in all online course assignments.
-Although the department will try to help a student obtain an accounting internship, the responsibility for finding the internship lies with the student.
 The course is graded satisfactory/unsatisfactory and may be taken only once.
-Enrollment is limited.
-P: Second semester junior or higher standing in the Heider College of Business only.
+P: ACC 202; Sophomore standing; IC.

 ACC 377.
 Accounting Information Systems.
 3 credits.
 FA, SP